Algebraic structures of Vassiliev invariants for knot families: Abstract

 \section{Abstract}

-{ We explore algebraic relations on Vassiliev knot invariants expressed through correlators in the 3-dimensional Chern--Simons theory.
-Vassiliev invariants form an infinite-dimensional algebra.
+{ We explore algebraic relations on Vassiliev knot invariants related with correlators in the 3-dimensional Chern--Simons theory.
+Vassiliev invariants form infinite-dimensional algebra.
 We focus on $k$-parametric knot families with Vassiliev invariants being polynomials in family parameters.
-It turns out that such a 1-parametric algebra of Vassiliev invariants is always finitely generated, while in the case of more parameters, the number of generators can be infinite.
+We conjecture that such 1-parametric algebra of Vassiliev invariants is always finitely generated, while in the case of more parameters, we provide example of the knot family with infinite number of generators.
 Inside a knot family, there appear extra algebraic relations on Vassiliev invariants.
-We show that there are $\leq k$ algebraically independent Vassiliev invariants for a $k$-parametric knot family.
-However, in all our examples, the number of algebraically independent Vassiliev invariants is exactly $k$, and it is an open question if there exists a $k$-parametric knot family with a fewer number of algebraically independent Vassiliev invariants.
-We also demonstrate that a complete knot invariant of some $k$-parametric knot families consists of $\leq k$ Vassiliev invariants.
-Again, we have only examples of a set of $k$ Vassiliev invariants being a complete invariant of a $k$-parametric knot family.
-Currently, it is unknown whether a set of a fewer number of Vassiliev invariants cannot be a complete knot family invariant. }
+We show that there are $\leq k$ algebraically independent Vassiliev invariants for $k$-parametric knot family.
+However, in all our examples, the number of algebraically independent Vassiliev invariants is exactly $k$, and it is open question if there exists a $k$-parametric knot family with a fewer number of algebraically independent Vassiliev invariants.
+We also demonstrate that a complete knot invariant of some $k$-parametric knot families consists of $k$ Vassiliev invariants. }